-Canstar Blue’s frozen meals review has seen McCain Man Size, Weight Watchers, Coles, On the Menu, Woolworths, McCain Healthy Choice, Lean Cuisine and McCain compared on taste & quality of ingredients, meal variety, ease of preparing, value for money and overall satisfaction.
+Canstar Blue’s frozen meals review has compared Coles, McCain Healthy Choice, On The Menu, Woolworths, McCain Man Size, and McCain on taste and quality of ingredients, variety, ease of preparing, packaging design, value for money and overall satisfaction.

 Sometimes cooking dinner is the last thing you want to do after you’ve come home from a long day’s work.
 And while the allure of takeaway food is ever-present, the cost – as well as the guilt – associated with greasy fast food can quickly make dinner time a bigger decision than expected.

 Thankfully, hungry Aussies can turn to the frozen food aisle of the supermarket to fill their cravings ─ whether it means feeding a small army, or microwaving a quick comfort meal for one.
-To help you avoid a recipe for disaster, we’ve again surveyed more than 680 Australian consumers about the pre-made frozen meal(s) they purchased and consumed in the last six months.
-Survey respondents rated brands on their taste & quality of ingredients, variety of meals, ease of preparation, value for money and overall customer satisfaction.
+To help you avoid a recipe for disaster, we’ve again surveyed nearly 400 consumers about the pre-made frozen meal(s) they’ve purchased and consumed in the last six months.
+Survey respondents rated brands on their taste and quality of ingredients, variety of meals, ease of preparation, packaging, value for money, and overall satisfaction.
 Brands that received the minimum sample size (30 responses) are featured in our latest report.

 Here are the best frozen meal brands in Australia, as rated by consumers in Canstar Blue’s latest review:

 Like its supermarket rivals, Coles has its own range of frozen meals to help consumers find a convenient option for dinner, at affordable prices.
-Offering a wide range to suit your cravings, meals include classics like lamb moussaka, pad Thai, sweet potato cottage pie, macaroni and cheese, pesto pasta & feta and Singapore noodles.
-The wide variety of frozen meals usually cost between $3.30 and $8, but most options tend to sit towards the cheaper end.
+Offering a wide range to suit your cravings, meals include classics like pad Thai, sweet potato cottage pie, macaroni and cheese, satay chicken and Singapore noodles.
+Coles’ frozen meals usually cost between $3.30 and $8, but most options tend to sit towards the cheaper end.

-Competitively priced, the Pub Favourites range will set you back $6.50 per packet, while the Power Bowls will cost you $7.50 at checkout.
-If you’re looking to stick to a diet, On the Menu also has the nutritional information of all its products via its website, making it easy to plan what’s for dinner.
+On The Menu meals usually cost anywhere between $3 and $9, although the majority of meals tend to be on the cheaper side.
+If you’re looking to stick to a diet, On The Menu also has the nutritional information of all its products via its website, making it easy to plan what’s for dinner.

-Woolworths offers several meals for shoppers to choose from, such as chicken satay & rice, sweet potato cottage pie, beef lasagne, vegetable lasagne, macaroni & cheese, chicken korma & rice and penne Napolitana.
-Each will set you back $3.50 per 375g packet, making it one of the cheapest options available for those looking to stock up on convenience meals.
+Woolworths offers several meals for shoppers to choose from, such as sweet potato cottage pie, chicken korma and rice, beef lasagne, and spaghetti bolognese.
+Most meals are competitively priced at just $3, making the supermarket brand one of the cheapest options available for those looking to stock up on convenience meals.

 One of the heavyweights of the frozen meal market, Lean Cuisine looks to provide shoppers with a variety of snap-frozen healthy meals.
 The brand has a variety of options, including dishes from the Nutri Bowl, Protein Plus and its breakfast lines.
 There’s also the 280g range for people looking for meals claimed to be low in cholesterol, plus the 375g range for products that are supposedly low in fat and sugar.

-Some dishes to expect from the brand include beef in red wine sauce & garlic mash, honey ginger chicken with beans & grains, and potato frittata with hot smoked salmon.
-Lean Cuisine meals will usually cost you between $3.50 and $8.50, depending on your local supermarket and which range you decide to pick up.
+Some dishes to expect from the brand include honey ginger chicken, lentil curry, slow-cooked glazed pork, beef stroganoff, lamb & rosemary hotpot, and spiced cauliflower lentils & couscous.
+Lean Cuisine meals will usually cost you between $4.50 and $6.70, depending on your local supermarket and which range you decide to pick up.